 This period has also seen her traverse from landscapes into people, searching for something beyond the ordinary to depict, which has helped realize that countenance and posture can at times reveal an intimate, emotional human landscape.

 She has been a regular competitor in regional and national art awards, and has been a finalist in the Mainland, Hope & Sons, and New Zealand Portrait Gallery awards several times as well as winning the inaugural Caruthers & Wetherall Art Award (1994).
 The most recent was winning the best in the exhibition 2015 at the Rangiora Art Society Annual Spring Exhibition for the painting ‘Will It Stop Hurting Mumma’.
 Judged by Min Kim.
 This is the third time Susan has won this award.

 Her work has been exhibited throughout New Zealand and has been well received with sales to both local and overseas collectors in the USA, UK and Australia.

 Susan paints from her studio at her home in North Canterbury.
-However, for most of 2013 she and her husband Ronan had the opportunity to live at Aoraki/Mt Cook National Park, South Canterbury.
+However, had the opportunity to live at Aoraki/Mt Cook National Park, South Canterbury.
 Living in the Canterbury high country has exposed Susan to a wealth of spectacular subjects which she is interpreting in her own unique style.
-She is a member of the Rangiora Art Society and currently is exhibiting her work at the Artbox Gallery, Oxford Art Gallery and The Brick Mill Gallery.
+She is currently exhibiting new work at the ART IN OXFORD GALLERY.